junxit/us-congress-bills-111/metadata.md

 - 2009-12-08 — Placed on the Union Calendar, Calendar No. 215.
 - 2009-12-08 — Reported (Amended) by the Committee on House Administration.
 H. Rept.
 111-363.
 - 2009-12-08 — Reported (Amended) by the Committee on House Administration.
 H. Rept.
 111-363.
+- 2010-09-28 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-09-28 — Considered under suspension of the rules. (consideration: CR H7145-7148)
+- 2010-09-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+512.
+- 2010-09-28 — Mrs. Davis (CA) moved to suspend the rules and pass the bill, as amended.
+- 2010-09-29 — Considered as unfinished business. (consideration: CR H7372)
+- 2010-09-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-09-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 296 - 129 (Roll no. 563). (text: CR 9/28/2010 H7145-7146)
+- 2010-09-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 296 - 129 (Roll no. 563).(text: CR 9/28/2010 H7145-7146)